 The 13 Best Superfood Smoothies to Jumpstart Your Mornings

 Acai berries have been gaining major traction for their high antioxidant content.
-It’s tough to find the fresh fruit in stores, but you can usually find powdered or frozen versions.
+It’s tough to find the fresh berries in stores, but you can usually find powdered or frozen versions.
 Read the label before putting it in your cart though.
-“Acai is very bitter, so a lot of times they have sugar added,” says Alissa Rumsey, MS, RD, CDN, CSCS, spokesperson for the Academy of Nutrition and Dietetics.
+“Acai is very bitter, so a lot of times they have sugar added,” says Alissa Rumsey, a registered dietitian and a spokesperson for the Academy of Nutrition and Dietetics.
 “You want to make sure it’s the pure form.”
 Hop on the spoon-fed smoothie trend with this Quick and Easy Acai Bowl from Dinner at the Zoo.

 If you’ve avoided the green smoothie trend, it’s time to get on the bandwagon—just take a hint from these healthy breakfast smoothies.
 Even the biggest green smoothie skeptics will be believers after adding the mild taste of spinach.
-“Adding spinach is a great way for folks who are having a hard time meeting their vegetable intake in a day,” says registered dietitian nutritionist Caroline Passerrello, MS, RDN, LDN, spokesperson for the American Academy of Nutrition and Dietetics.
+“Adding spinach is a great way for folks who are having a hard time meeting their vegetable intake in a day,” says registered dietitian nutritionist Caroline Passerrello, a registered dietitian and a spokesperson for the American Academy of Nutrition and Dietetics.
 “A handful or two really doesn’t impact the taste very much.
 You just need to get past the color change.”
 And it’s worth it—spinach is a great source of vitamins A, C, and K. Beginners can start with this Healthy Green Piña Colada Smoothie from My Nourished Home.

 Eating a diversity of produce promotes healthy gut bacteria, so mix up your usual spinach for lacinato kale.
 “It tends to be milder, and I would almost say less bitter, than the curly kale,” says Haas.
 Lacinato kale still packs in tons of vitamin A, a protective antioxidant that promotes healthy vision.
 Be sure to include a fat source, like low- or full-fat yogurt, or a nut butter to help your body absorb the vitamin and reap all the benefits, says Haas.
 Head to Kristine's Kitchen for her recipe for Our Favorite Green Smoothie.

 You can still pack a smoothie with veggies if the green from a kale or spinach smoothie scares you off.
 Beets are full of B-vitamins, potassium, and folate, and turns your drink a pretty shade of purple.
 Plus, the nitrates in beets turn to nitric oxide in the body, improving blood flow and boosting endurance during a workout, says Passerrello.
 Unlike leafy greens, though, don’t toss beets in with a heavy hand.
 “They’re starchy, so you want to watch how many you put in,” says Passerrello.
 “If you’re using beet juice, it could be a lot of extra calories.”
-Whip up Nutritional Foodie’s Beet the Cold Power Smoothie, and learn more about the health benefits of beets.
+Whip up Nutritional Foodie’s Beet the Cold Power Smoothie.

 That’s right—quinoa can make an appearance even before your healthy lunch bowl.
 Like oatmeal, add fiber to your smoothie, plus even more protein per half-cup, says Passerrello.
 Just be sure to buy quinoa flakes, which have been pressed flat, instead of the crunchy raw seeds.
 The flakes will give your smoothie a thick texture.
 Give them a try with this Coconut Quinoa Smoothie from Lauren Kelly Nutrition.